primate-run/primate/docs/docs/quickstart.md

 [s=add-frontend/config]

-Then create a `components` directory and a component — here, a simple counter:
+Then create a `views` directory and a view — here is a simple counter:

-[s=add-frontend/component]
+[s=add-frontend/views]

 !!!
 Primate supports [many frontends](/docs/frontend); the quickstart only shows a few.
 !!!

-Serve the component from a route with the `view` handler:
+Serve the view from a route with the `view` handler:

 [s=add-frontend/route]